sujitmeshram/mern-stack-expense-tracker/README.md

 # mern-stack-expense-tracker app

-This expense tracker app will help you to track your montly expenditures.
+Expense Tracker app will help you to track your montly expenditures like your savings, investments and expenses.
+App will show you how many percentage you save, invest and spend on your things